hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using the Agora-cl installation script**

-If you are running `agora-cl.bat`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.bat`, all it takes to downgrade to a previous release is to stop your Agora node and validator (wait for the process to close down gracefully).

 Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/zeroone-boa/agora-cl/releases), such as v1.0.5, then run the command `set USE_PRYSM_VERSION=v1.0.5`.